Who Are We to Judge? We May Have It Backwards

 Though the Bible tells us to judge, who we’re supposed to judge may shock you

-When Paul writes to his friends in Corinth, he has much to say because they struggle with many things.
+When Paul writes to his friends in Corinth, he has much to say because they struggle with many things, including judging others.
 He spends a whole chapter in his first letter addressing sin within their assembly: sexual sin, specifically incest.

 In reading between the lines, it seems the people involved think God’s grace gives them the freedom to pursue this lifestyle, to live as they wish, while the rest of the church remains quiet on the issue.

 Paul is concerned one bad example will infect others and embolden them to go wild as well.
 As the saying goes, “one bad apple spoils the whole barrel,” though Paul’s first-century version says a little bit of yeast affects the whole batch of dough.